mirror/chromium/tools/binary_size/README.md

      inlined symbols is gathered.
 1. Symbol aliases (when multiple symbols share an address) are collected from debug information via `nm elf-file`.
+   * Aliases are created by identical code folding (linker optimization).
    * Aliases have the same address and size, but report their `.pss` as `.size / .num_aliases`.
 1. Paths for shared symbols (those found in multiple `.o` files) are collected